Deep Brain Stimulation

 How do I know if I am a candidate for DBS?

-DBS is not appropriate for all individuals with dystonia, and not all patients who undergo the procedure will experience the same results.
-Based on the research to date, individuals who have isolated (primary) dystonia are likely but not guaranteed to have the best outcomes from DBS, and perhaps those who are younger, test positive for the DYT1 dystonia gene mutation, and are treated relatively early on in the dystonia progression.
-Individuals with severe cervical dystonia or dystonia acquired by drug exposure (tardive dystonia) may also be good candidates for DBS.
-Individuals with other forms of acquired (secondary) dystonia should be evaluated on a case by case basis.
-There are also promising data on the use of DBS to treat myoclonus dystonia and focal dystonias, include cranial dystonias such as blepharospasm and oromandibular dystonia.
+DBS treatment is not appropriate for everyone with dystonia.
+Not all patients who undergo the procedure will experience the same results.
+Based on the research to date, individuals who have isolated (primary) dystonia which means dystonia is the only present neurological disorder, are likely but not guaranteed to have the best outcomes from DBS.
+Patients who are younger, test positive for the DYT1 dystonia gene mutation, and are treated relatively early after symptoms appear may also be more likely to have a good response to treatment.
+Individuals with cervical dystonia or dystonia acquired by drug exposure (tardive dystonia) may also be good candidates for DBS.
+Individuals with other forms of acquired (secondary) dystonia should be evaluated on a case-by-case basis.
+There are promising data on the use of DBS to treat myoclonus dystonia and focal dystonias, include cranial dystonias such as blepharospasm and oromandibular dystonia.

 Ultimately, DBS may be considered if medications and other treatments have failed, and if the symptoms negatively affect quality of life to the extent that the surgical risks are justified.
 The first step in the evaluation process for DBS is to meet with a DBS-trained movement disorders neurologist.